 In the manner of generalizing joint-space feedforward torques \cite{Denisa2016}, we can also generalize the learned task-space CoM accelerations.
-Having chosen RBS encoding, we can generalize between the weights, for example using GPR.
+Having chosen RBF encoding, we can generalize between the weights, for example using GPR.
 The goal of generalization is to provide us with a function

 that provides the output in the form of a vector of RBF weights $w$, given the database of trained feedforward terms $\bm{D}_b$ and the input, i.\,e., the query $\kappa$.
 We refer the reader to \cite{rasmussen2006,Denisa2016} for details on GPR.

-While this kind of generalization is analog to the one in \cite{Denisa2016}, but in task space, potential generalization across tasks might offer more possibilities.
+This kind of generalization is analog to the one in \cite{Denisa2016}, but in task space.